- Digestion & Absorption of Protein-Bound B12

 If the circulating B12 exceeds the binding capacity of the blood, the excess is excreted in the urine.
 This normally happens only after a B12 injection (5).

-PA requires medical treatment.
-Most doctors will prescribe B12 injections, although there is evidence that oral B12 is adequate—see Oral Supplements for B12 Malabsorption.
-Studies on people with PA have provided a great deal of insight into the role of B12 and amounts needed by humans.
+Pernicious anemia requires medical treatment.
+Most doctors will prescribe B12 injections, although there is evidence that oral B12 is adequate; see Oral Supplements for B12 Malabsorption.

 2. Herbert V, Drivas G, Manusselis C, Mackler B, Eng J, Schwartz E. Are colon bacteria a major source of cobalamin analogues in human tissues?
 24-hr human stool contains only about 5 µg of cobalamin but about 100 µg of apparent analogue (and 200 µg of folate).
 Trans Assoc Am Physicians.
 1984;97:161-71.